-With its mountains and stretches of nature in between towns, Austria is a great place to go if you want to holiday safely right now.
+With its mountains and stretches of nature in between towns, Austria is a great place to go if you want to holiday safely, away from any crowds.
 Even in normal times, it's quite easy to find hikes where you're the only person on the path that day.

 But things are what they are and you should inform yourself properly before planning your trip.
 That's why I've put together this post on travel safety measures and restrictions for those wanting to travel to Austria during the pandemic.
 I'm also working directly with the Austrian Tourism Board to make sure it's up-to-date.

 You can find the latest information on this official page as well as below.